-lf The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS Complete Care (ACC) plan Six months Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the time of initial enrollment; or Voluntarily withdraws It is the first time the Turaliza mantha from the program.
+lf The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS Complete Care (ACC) plan Six months Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the time of initial enrollment; or Voluntarily withdraws from the program.
 It is the first time the customer has ever been approved for KidsCare.
-Twelve months Reaches age 19;Moves out of state; Is incarcerated or in an Institution for Mental
+Twelve months Reaches age 19; Moves out of state; Is incarcerated or in an Institution for Mental

-Disease (IMD); • Is approved to Authorize (MA) al
+Disease (IMD);

+Is approved for another AHCCCS Medical

-Assistance (MA) Gets credital coverage;
+Assistance (MA) program;

+Gets creditable

+coverage;

 Is adopted;

+Cannot be located and

-Cannot be lo mail is returned a agency as undel to the
+mail is returned to the agency as undeliverable;

-Does not pay monthly premiur ·
+Does not pay the monthly premium;

-Fails to coop erate;
+Fails to cooperate;

+Was ineligible at the

-Was ineligibl time of the initial enrollment; or
+time of the initial enrollment; or

-Voluntarily w from the prograr
+Voluntarily withdraws from the program

+from the program.